TMJ Treatment in Round Rock, TX

 How are TMJ problems and teeth grinding related?

 People who suffer from TMD experience a number of annoying and painful symptoms, such as headaches and neck or shoulder pain.
-Other indications of TMJ include sounds in the joint like clicking or popping when you’re moving your jaw.
+Other indications of TMJ include joint noise like clicking or popping when you’re moving your jaw.
 Another common symptom is teeth grinding or bruxism.

 When TMD occurs, the excessive force that’s placed on your jaw joint by teeth grinding can cause erosion and wearing of dental enamel that creates uneven surfaces on the teeth.
 These uneven surfaces, in turn, create an unbalanced bite that puts even more stress on the temporomandibular joint.